Search

 G-d’s 7 Emotional Attributes and the Rainbow Colors

 However, anything physical never has an exact correspondence to the spiritual elements which it is reflective of.
-That’s why a broader analogy is needed to understand all of the 10 emanations of G-dly attributes (Sefirot in Hebrew).[1]
+We need a broader analogy to understand all of the 10 emanations of G-dly attributes (Sefirot in Hebrew).[1]

-The spiritually highest of the Sefirot are the three intellectual attributes; for a more in-depth explanation, CLICK HERE:
+The spiritually highest of the Sefirot are the three intellectual attributes:

-As a group, these 3 words in Hebrew are abbreviated as Cha’Ba’D. From these are drawn down the remaining seven “emotional” attributes.
+The abbreviation of these 3 words in Hebrew, as a group, is “ChaBaD”.
+From these are drawn down the remaining seven “emotional” attributes.
 Transcending all of the Sefirot, and spiritually higher than the highest Sefira of Wisdom / Chokhmah, is the realm of Crown / Keter, which includes Will and Delight.
 In an alternative view, Keter is counted as the first of 10 Sefirot, and Knowledge / Da’as is not counted, since Da’as is “merely” the connection point of the Intellectual attributes with the Emotional attributes.

 The following list shows one traditional Kabbalistic correspondence between the Divine Emanations/Sefirot, and their associated colors, taught by Rabbi Joseph Tzayach (c.
 1500 C.E.).
-This was expounded by Rabbi Moshe Cordovero (author of the “Code of Jewish Law”) in his book “Pardes Rimonim“.
+Rabbi Moshe Cordovero (author of the “Code of Jewish Law”) expounded this in his book “Pardes Rimonim“.

 1. Crown / Keter – A blinding invisible light.